Philippine Airline Seat Plan Guide for Filipino Travelers

 Seat Width

-Standard width suitable for everyday travelers
+Standard width for regular travel

 Wider seats with more personal space